Student Ambassador Program

 About the Alumni Association Student Ambassador Program

 The Alumni Association Student Ambassador Program instills leadership development while engaging the NC State community by fostering traditions.
 AASAP strives to provide opportunities for the active involvement of students and to promote a vibrant campus culture.
-Chosen through a closed-membership process, the ambassadors are a diverse group of 26 student-leaders who are passionate about their alma mater and committed to bridging the gap between students and alumni.

 Founded in 2001, the program is funded by the NC State Alumni Association, the North Carolina State University License Plate Fund and private donations.